senajeon/Data-Scientist/README.md

 # Data-Science-Program Overview

 This repository contains all the links to the Google Colab notebooks, projects and other resources used in the 6-month full-time Data Science
-Program taught in collaboration with Ministry of Science and ICT from June 2020 to December 2020.
+Program taught in collaboration with Korean Ministry of Science and ICT from June 2020 to December 2020.
 Topics include MYSQL, Tableau, Python, R, Machine Learning and Deep Learning.
 Data Analytics case sets are designed to prepare students for applying data analytic tools in their domains of interest.
 After this course students should have good understanding of programming and be ready to dive into the world of Data Science.